tweenjs/es6-tween/README.md

 # es6-tween

+## This project development suspended due of no support from community and no financial support to author

 - High-performant animations without headaches
 - Simple, modular and functional animation library for web and node
 - Tweening library that needs to use where performance matter